This article provides information about the different types of Users in FogBugz.

 When Community users are added to groups, you can restrict the visibility of a wiki to a subset of users.
 Only wikis and discussion groups can be fully opened to community users through a community wiki.

-If you would like to open wikis, discussion groups, or creation of cases up to the public at large, then you can choose to give access to anonymous users.
+If you would like to open wikis, discussion groups, or the creation of cases up to the public at large, then you can choose to give access to anonymous users.

 For wikis and discussion groups, these users can read and edit depending on the permissions you have configured.